 It was a balmy morning, just after 7 am, and I was at the J.N.
-“Ding” Darling National Wildlife Refuge and Bird Sanctuary on Sanibel Island, a popular vacation spot in southwest Florida, sandwiched between the Gulf of Mexico and Pine Island Sound, known for its pristine beaches, shelling, fine restaurants and family-friendly hotels
+“Ding” Darling National Wildlife Refuge and Bird Sanctuary on Sanibel Island, a popular vacation spot in southwest Florida, sandwiched between the Gulf of Mexico and Pine Island Sound, known for its pristine beaches, birds, shelling, fine restaurants and family-friendly hotels

 Whenever I am in nearby Fort Myers visiting my family (about a 40-minute drive), the refuge is at the top of my list of to-dos.
 With so much to see and do, it’s a great place for families, nature lovers, and photographers to spend the day.

 To help you get the most out of Ding Darling, I’ve compiled some useful information and personal tips you’ll want to check before your visit.